nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 Testing
 =======

-After programming the :ref:`secure_boot` sample to your board, test the Asset Tracker application by performing the following steps:
+After programming the :ref:`secure_partition_manager` sample to your board, test the Asset Tracker application by performing the following steps:

 1. Connect the board to the computer using a USB cable.
    The board is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.